zeekay/soundcloud-cli/README.md

 # sc
-`sc` is a command-line interface Soundcloud.
+`sc` is a command-line interface for Soundcloud.
 It allows you to compress and upload audio to Soundcloud, and will eventually support many other useful features.